david8862/keras-YOLOv3-model-set/README.md

 1.train_Mobilenet.py

      Code for training
-     (I change some of the code to read in train.txt and val.txt seperately, remember to change that)
+     (I change some of the code to read in train.txt and val.txt seperately, remember to change that, and the .txt file are in the same form descibed below)

 2.yolo3/model_Mobilenet.py